kyangca/CS152/readme.txt

 non_private runs the non-private algorithm.
 If an output file is not specified it writes the resulting matching and thresholds into "output.txt".

-private runs the private algorithm.
+private runs the private algorithm, with the parameters given in private_main.cpp

 analysis runs various tests on the preferences specified by the input file.
 It makes little sense without altering the code.